pdm-project/pdm/docs/docs/usage/venv.md

-# Manage Environments
+# Working with virtualenv

 When you run [`pdm init`](cli_reference.md#exec-0--init) command, PDM will [ask for the Python interpreter to use](project.md#choose-a-python-interpreter) in the project, which is the base interpreter to install dependencies and run tasks.

-**The type of the Python interpreter being used(and stored in `.pdm.toml` in the project root) determines how the project stores your dependencies.**
+Compared to [PEP 582](https://www.python.org/dev/peps/pep-0582/), virtual environments are considered more mature and have better support in the Python ecosystem as well as IDEs.
+Therefore, virtualenv is the default mode if not configured otherwise.

-## Virtual environments mode
+**Virtual environments will be used if the project interpreter(the interpreter stored in `.pdm.toml`, which can be checked by `pdm info`) is from a virtualenv.**

-**This type is used if the project interpreter(the interpreter stored in `.pdm.toml`, which can be checked by `pdm info`) is from a virtualenv.**
+## Virtualenv auto-creation

 By default, PDM prefers to use the virtualenv layout as other package managers do.
 When you run `pdm install` the first time on a new PDM-managed project, whose Python interpreter is not decided yet, PDM will create a virtualenv in `<project_root>/.venv`, and install dependencies into it.
 In the interactive session of `pdm init`, PDM will also ask to create a virtualenv for you.

 You can choose the backend used by PDM to create a virtualenv.
-Currently we support three backends:
+Currently it supports three backends:

 - [`virtualenv`](https://virtualenv.pypa.io/)(default)
 - `venv`